cn924/CS_340/8-2_Answers.md

 **What do computer scientists do, and why does it matter?**

+The is a very open ended question.
+I view it as serving the user.
+I attempt to put my self in the users place.
+So that I can display data so that they can use it in a useful way.
+If it is decision making, purchasing ,
+analyzing, manufacturing, or recording for later use. the computer scientist can write programs to help in a variety of ways.

 **How would your work on this type of project help a company, like Grazioso Salvare, to do their work better?**

+Anytime there is data taht needs to be sorted and viewed in a beautiful graphical manner.
+Whether it be pie charts, bar charts.
+Gps coordinates this project could be easily adapted.